ncatlab/nlab-content/pages/5/6/2/0/10265/content.md

 ## References

-This page arose out of discussions at [this nForum discussion](http://nforum.mathforge.org/discussion/5192/infinity2toposes-and-internal-stable-homotopy-theory/?Focus=41445#Comment_41445), based on an idea of [[Andre Joyal]] concerning the case of 1-toposes.
+This page arose out of discussions at [this nForum discussion](http://nforum.mathforge.org/discussion/5192/infinity2toposes-and-internal-stable-homotopy-theory/?Focus=41445#Comment_41445), based on an idea of [[Andre Joyal]].